enbraun/slate/source/includes/_booking.md

 **400** <br> <span class = "error">`Bad Request`</span> | Bad Request error occurs when a request is malformed, syntactically incorrect, missing required parameters or any unknown parameter is passed.
 Additionally, Bad request may also occur in one of these conditions :<ul><li>Booking is starting before the `start_date` of resource or ending after the `last_date` of resource (if resource has a `last_date` defined.)</li><li>Resource is Archived i.e. if targeted resource has a `last_date` of past.</li><li>Project is marked as  Archived.</li><li>Duration of booking is more than allowed booking duration set by Administrator using ers Cloud Application in <a href="https://app.eresourcescheduler.cloud/#!/admin/settings/chart" target="_blank" class="api-ref">Administrator Scheduling Settings</a>.</li></ul>
 **403** <br> <span class = "error">`Forbidden`</span> |Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.|

-## List bookings
+## List Bookings

 Returns list of bookings.
-The bookings are returned sorted by booking's start_time and booking's id.
+The bookings are returned sorted by booking's `start_time` and ID.

 > **`GET /v1/bookings`**